yungbeatz/Indie-Game-Project/hitbox.md

 ## Goals
 ➜  We can explain what a hitbox is

 ➜  We can explain what a box collider is

-➜  We can explain what a circle collider i
+➜  We can explain what a circle collider

 ## Firstly what even is a hitbox?
 HitBoxes are a set of 2D shapes that a game uses to register real-time collisions.
 For example, HitBoxes register if you've hit an enemy or to make sure the Player cannot walk through Walls or fall through the map.